Mufi-Lang/MufiZ/README.md

 $ zig build run -- version # for version
 $ zig build run -- <path> # to run script
 ```

+## Goal

+- [X] Replace `pre` with Zig so we can perform repl/file reads with guaranteed memory safety.
+    - Such cases as avoiding buffer overflow